oasci/pitt-biosc1630-2023f/book/admin/office-hours.md

 ## Time

-Drop-in discussions will be on Thursdays from 11:00 AM - 12:00 PM.
+Office hours will be on Thursdays from 11:00 AM - 12:00 PM.

 ## Location